Docs Index

 To add a question to the pad, click the Questions button on the left side of the screen.
 Then click the Select A Question tab.
 You’ll see tabs for your Organization‘s questions, My Content, and Examples questions, mirroring the Question Bank.
 You can search or filter questions by language.

-Once you’ve added a question, you can change the language on that tab, by clicking the 3 dots on the tab then choosing “Language”.
+Once you’ve added a question, you can change the language on that tab, by clicking hovering on the tab then choosing “Language”.
 This may be convenient if a candidate wants to use a language that the question was not originally written in.
 Switching languages on the tab ensures that any attached resources like databases or files can still be accessed from the question tab.

 The language switch menu is presented displaying a list of languages.